segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 2. Add `import` statements to your code so you can access the SDKs.
 3. Go to the `await analytics.setup` configuration in your code, and find (or add) the `using:` item.
 Add "Firebase" to the list of device-mode destinations in the `using` item.
 4. Change to your iOS directory and run `pod install`.
 5. Add the `analytics-react-native-firebase` module to your `build.gradle` file.
+(See Step.4 of [Getting Started on Android](https://segment.com/docs/connections/destinations/catalog/firebase/#setting-up-firebase-with-analytics-react-native))

 <!-- LR Mar 2021: We didn't use the react-dest include here because Firebase needs the extra build.gradle step.-->